-Some of the drawbacks of the Nexus program includes not being able to use the program if you are traveling with people in your car who do not also have a Nexus program approval.
-This means that despite spending $50 and waiting 7 months to get your card, you will not be able to use it because other people traveling with you are not using it.
+Some of the drawbacks of the Nexus program includes not being able to use the program if you are travelling with people in your car who do not also have a Nexus program approval.
+This means that despite spending $50 and waiting 7 months to get your card, you will not be able to use it because other people travelling with you are not using it.
 It also means that you have a responsibility to be accountable and responsible with the use of the Nexus program, and you cannot smuggle drugs across the border or lie about whether or now you brought any alcohol within the last day or two.

 So is the Nexus Program worth it?